 But what do foreign visitors think of the donburi that the Japanese hold so dearly?
-We interviewed some foreigners living in Japan, and found out which donburi they loved - and which types weren't so popular.
+We interviewed several foreigners living in Japan, and found out which donburi they loved - and which types weren't so popular.

 (The opinions below are responses from the questionnaire, and are the opinions of the respondents themselves)